Übel Blatt: Manga

-A side-story called Übel Blatt Gaiden was published in Young Gangan Big on August 25, 2011.
+A side-story titled Übel Blatt Gaiden was published in Young Gangan Big on August 25, 2011.
 In February 2014, Yen Press announced they had licensed Übel Blatt for English release in North America.
-They publish the series in omnibus format of two volumes in one, with volume 0 (Japanese volumes 0 and 1) released in October 2014.
-The manga is published in France by Ki-oon, who released the first volume 0 on May 24, 2007.
+They published the series in omnibus format of two volumes in one, with volume 0 (Japanese volumes 0 and 1) released in October 2014, and the last (Japanese volumes 22 and 23) on December 17, 2019.
+The manga was published in France by Ki-oon, who released the first volume on May 24, 2007 and the last one on October 3, 2019.

+A sequel, titled Übel Blatt II: Knights of the Fallen King (ユーベルブラットII 死せる王の騎士団, Yūberu Buratto II: Shiseru Ō no Kishidan), began serialization in Monthly Big Gangan on February 24, 2024.
+Its chapters have been collected in three tankōbon volumes as of August 25, 2025.
+The sequel is published digitally in North America by Square Enix via their Manga Up!
+Global app.

+Anime

+An anime television series adaptation was announced in Monthly Big Gangan on February 24, 2024.
+It was produced by Satelight and Staple Entertainment, and directed by Takashi Naoya, with Tatsuya Takahashi overseeing series scripts, Matsuo Asami serving as assistant director, Kiyoshi Tateishi designing the characters, and Shun Narita composing the music.
+The series aired from January 11 to March 29, 2025, on Tokyo MX and other networks.
+The opening theme song is "Zainin" (罪人), performed by Garnidelia, while the ending theme song is "Stella", performed by Hina Tachibana.
+Amazon Prime Video streams the series worldwide.

+Episodes

 Reception

 The series' twelfth collected volume sold 29,167 copies in its debut week, the thirteenth sold 28,574, and the seventeenth 22,358 copies.

-Rebecca Silverman of Anime News Network gave the first English-language omnibus a B rating, praising its revenge story.
-She saw similarities between Koinzell's past and The Count of Monte Cristo and stated that its supporting cast brings themes of racial inequality and political corruption.
-However, Silverman noted several "uncomfortable sexual moments," including rape, and called the backgrounds generic.
+Rebecca Silverman of Anime News Network gave the first English omnibus a B rating, praising its revenge story.
+She saw similarities between Köinzell's past and The Count of Monte Cristo and stated that its supporting cast brings themes of racial inequality and political corruption.
+However, Silverman noted several "uncomfortable sexual moments", including rape, and called the backgrounds generic.

-In France, Übel Blatt has made it into the top 15 weekly list for best-selling manga at number 11.
-It was awarded the Japan Expo Award 2008 in the seinen category.